3rdparty/eventuals/README.md

 The library provides numerous abstractions that simplify asynchronous continuations, for example a `Stream` for performing asynchronous streaming.
 Each of these abstractions follow a "builder" pattern for constructing them, see [Usage](#usage) below for more details.

 This library was inspired from experience building and using the [libprocess](https://github.com/3rdparty/libprocess) library to power [Apache Mesos](https://github.com/apache/mesos), which itself has been used at massive scale (production clusters of > 80k hosts).

-### Contact

-Please reach out to `stout@3rdparty.dev` for any questions or if you're looking for support.

 ## Building/Testing